-Electric vehicles have come a long way over the past century, and although these days it’s hard to ignore the popularity of electric vehicles on Australian roads and the rest of the world, they’ve been a realistic offering for most car owners for only a few years.
+Electric Cars have come a long way over the past century.
+Although these days it’s hard to ignore the popularity of electric vehicles in Australia and the rest of the world, they’ve been a realistic offering for most car owners for only a few years.

-There are a considerable amount of electric vehicle makers, including exclusively electric vehicle automakers, and conventional automakers with electric vehicle offerings.
-When it comes to electric vehicle makers, there’s one brand that stands head and shoulders above all others, and that is Tesla.
-It goes without saying that all Tesla’s are electric vehicles, but not all-electric vehicles are Tesla.
+There are a considerable amount of electric vehicle makers, including exclusively electric vehicle automakers, and conventional automakers with EV offerings.
+When it comes to EV makers, there’s one brand that stands head and shoulders above all others, and that is Tesla.
+It goes without saying that all Tesla models are fully electric, but not all-electric vehicles are Teslas.

 Quick History of Electric Vehicles

-Surprisingly, electric vehicle technology is quite old, and electric motors have a history that spans almost 140 years.
+Surprisingly, EV technology is quite old, and electric motors have a history that spans almost 140 years.
 It’s not easy pinpointing the exact inventor of the first electric car because a lot of forward-thinking inventors were working on electric vehicle solutions independently around the same time.

 Inventors from the USA, Netherlands, Great Britain, and Hungary worked on battery-powered vehicles, and a British inventor named Robert Anderson was the first to create a “crude” electric carriage.
-While in the USA, William Morrison debuted his electric vehicle around 1890 that had a top speed of 14miles/hour.
+While in the USA, William Morrison debuted his electric vehicle around 1890 which had a top speed of 14 miles/hour driving range.